 This statute is a model of complexity.
 Subsection (a) describes eight different violations and subsection (b) provides different maximum sentences ranging from one year to thirty years depending on various facts.
 The instruction must be carefully tailored, therefore, to comply with the Apprendi doctrine.
-Apprendi v.
-New Jersey, 120 S.Ct.
+See Apprendi v.
+New Jersey, 120 S. Ct.
 2348, 2351-63 (2000).
 For example, in United States v.
 Villarreal, 253 F.3d 831, 839 (5th Cir.
 2001), a sentence in excess of three years' confinement was reversed because the trial court's instructions did not ask the jury to find that the identification document in question was one listed in § 1028(b)(1)(A).
+Additionally, the Apprendi doctrine would require a fourth element if the indictment alleges any facts that would result in enhanced penalties under 18 U.S.C. § 2326.
+If these are disputed issues, the court should consider giving a lesser included instruction.
+See Instruction No. 1.33.